JuliaRheology/RHEOS.jl/paper/paper.md

 ![Qualitative assessment of the fitted model.](predictfigure.png)

-This example and others are available as Julia Jupyther notebooks alongside the library.
+This example and others are available as Julia JuPyter notebooks, accessible from both the RHEOS GitHub repository, and viewable from the RHEOS documentation.

 # Acknowledgements